Apzyte-Gamer/IrisCTF-2023/Away on Vacation/README.md

 Solution
 =

+Upon first reading the question, I quickly unzipped every file and saw the [beepboopbeep.mp3](./beepboopbeep.mp3) file.
+I listened and realised it was the spoken version of the transcript given.

-Upon first reading the question, I noticed the email `michelangelocorning0490@gmail.com`.
-I then quickly mailed `michelangelocorning0490@gmail.com` a random text and here's the response he gave me -
+Then I noticed the email `michelangelocorning0490@gmail.com` and quickly mailed `michelangelocorning0490@gmail.com` a random text and here's the response he gave me -

 ```
 Dear,